 According to one teacher's experiences in education, the teaching of reading has changed over the past 50 years.
-A former elementary teacher, who began her educational career in fall 1955, explained her experience as a teacher during a personal interview.
+A former elementary teacher, who began her educational career in the fall of 1955, explained her experience as a teacher during a personal interview.
 Mrs. Bee taught first grade for one year and had approximately 57 students; however, the next year, she moved to second grade.
 During those early years, teachers stressed attendance.
 However, many of Mrs. Bee's students were farm children and were often absent from school in order to work in the tobacco or cotton fields during certain times of the school year.

 Although Mrs. Bee taught all subject areas, only reading books were provided.
-Since schools were segregated at the beginning of her teaching career, Mrs. Bee indicated the reading books were probably received from White schools, even though she taught all Native American children until schools were integrated.
-During the first year of integration, she had one White student, seven Black students, and the remaining children were Native American.
+Since schools were segregated at the beginning of her teaching career, Mrs. Bee indicated the reading books were probably received from "white" schools that existed before integration.
+She taught Native American children until schools were integrated.
+During the first year of integration, she had one white student, seven black students, and the remaining children were Native American.

 In her early years of teaching, a visitor to her classroom would see Mrs. Bee working with a group of students in a reading circle, using flash cards, flipcharts, and "Jerry and Alice" books.
 Later, "Dick and Jane" books were used during reading instruction.
 Words taught with flashcards and flipcharts were used in various classroom readings.
-Mrs. Bee remembers using the teacher's manual, along with approximately 10 pre-primer books, which included different levels of books for each grade level.
+Mrs. Bee remembered using the teacher's manual, along with approximately 10 pre-primer books, which included different levels of books for each grade level.
 She taught sentences such as the following during reading instruction: "See Jerry run"; "Run, Jerry, run"; and "Jerry can run fast."

-Mrs. Bee recalls moving from sight word reading instruction to phonics.
-Teaching students how to read by focusing on phonics helped prepare students to read.
+Mrs. Bee recalled moving from sight word reading instruction to phonics.
+Teaching how to read by focusing on phonics helped to better prepare students.
 Once they learned phonics, students were then ability grouped so they could become better readers.

-When asked if subjects were integrated, Mrs. Bee neither recalled the use of that term, nor did she recall an emphasis on helping students make connections to the real world.
-Whether teaching science or health, teachers were expected to teach in units where students were encouraged to learn phrases and songs to go along with their lessons.
+When asked if subjects were integrated, Mrs. Bee did not recall the use of that term, nor did she recall an emphasis on helping students make connections to the real world.
+When teaching science or health, teachers were expected to teach in units that encouraged students to learn phrases and songs to go along with their lessons.
 For example, when teaching students about healthy eating habits, Mrs. Bee recalled singing the following: "M stands for milk.
 You need to drink plenty.
 No tea or coffee until you are 20."